-Learn how to optimise athlete performance by studying the psychology behind sport at Roehampton.
+Learn how to optimise athletic performance by studying the psychology behind sport at Roehampton.
 You will explore key factors affecting sports performance such as mental toughness, self-confidence, motivation, stress and anxiety, concentration and the psychology of sport injury.

 This course is accredited by the British Psychological Society